mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 ### Layer 4 DDoS Mitigation
 At the entry point of every CDN360 PoP is a high-performance layer 4 DDoS firewall.
 This is a group of machines that is capable ot analyzing the incoming traffic at line-speed.
-Based on configurable rules, it drops all the suspicious packets that may endanger the service and forward only the safe packets to the servers behind it.
+Based on regularly updated rules, it drops any suspicious packets that may endanger the services and forward only the safe ones to the servers behind it.
 This feature is enabled for all services and transparent to our customers.

 ### Access Control at the Edge